 - The level of sales and production remains in balance, with changes in one being quickly changed in the other.

-A business tool we learned many years during high school economics, but still as useful now as it was then.
-However, as good is break even analysis is in the business setting the assumptions and limitations that the models naturally have need to be understand so that the limitations and assumptions of the decisions being are also understood.
+We learned a business tool many years ago during high school economics, but it is still as applicable now as it was then.
+However, as good as break-even analysis is in the business setting, the assumptions and limitations need to be understood.
+This is to ensure we then better understand the limitations and assumptions of the decisions we are making.